jpowerj/dsps/ch05/05-10-bivariate-normal.md

 the conditional distribution of X2 is smaller than the variance σ2 2 of the marginal distribution of X2.

-Example
-5.10.3
-Predicting a Person’sWeight.
+## Example 5.10.3: Predicting a Person's Weight

 Let X1 denote the height of a person selected at random from a certain population, and let X2 denote the weight of the person.
 Suppose that these random variables have the bivariate normal distribution for which the p.d.f. is specified by Eq.
 (5.10.2) and that the person’s weight X2 must be predicted.We shall